eggsy/Epey-Bot/README.md

-# Epey-Bot
+# Epey Discord Bot

- :dna: Epey verilerini Discord sunucunuzda gösteren bir bot!
+🚧 This repository is stil in WIP.
+Please visit later.